Florin-L/lines/README.md

 # lines
-The game of 'lines' implemented in C++ with QT.
+The game of 'lines' implemented many years ago in C++ with QT.